Menu Close

 Headshot of Nick Bowman

-NICK BOWMAN is a senior at Wesleyan University, studying Archaeology and Environmental Studies.
+NICK BOWMAN is a former student at Wesleyan who studied Archaeology and Environmental Studies.
 He has assisted in 3D scanning projects to digitize the university’s collections as well as producing labels for the Anthropological collections.
-In the lab, Nick is cataloging stone tool teaching collections and developing educational modules that use the stone tool and paleoanthropology collections.
+In the lab, Nick catalogued stone tool teaching collections and developed educational modules that use the stone tool and paleoanthropology collections.

 GUY BENNEVAT HANINOVICH | Class of 2023

-GUY BENNEVAT HANINOVICH is a current senior double majoring in Computer Science and Earth & Environmental Science with an Informatics and Modeling minor.
-Guy is currently working with Dr. Brunson to analyze and compare genome sequences of an unknown ancient cattle species and known ancient and modern, wild and domestic, DNA.
+GUY BENNEVAT HANINOVICH is a former Wesleyan student who majored in Computer Science and Earth & Environmental Science with an Informatics and Modeling minor.
+Guy worked with Dr. Brunson to analyze and compare genome sequences of an unknown ancient cattle species and known ancient and modern, wild and domestic, DNA.

 QUIN STEINMETZ | Class of 2024

-QUIN STEINMETZ is currently a junior at Wesleyan.
-She is working as a course assistant to the Ancient DNA class Professor Brunson teaches.
-Her majors are East Asian Studies and Archaeology, so, naturally, she is quite interested in East Asian archaeology.
-Quin will help with setting up materials for the Ancient DNA course.
-And in the lab, she will assist in updating the virtual and physical paleoanthropology collections
+QUIN STEINMETZ is a former Wesleyan student.
+She worked as a course assistant to the Ancient DNA class Professor Brunson teaches.
+Her majors were East Asian Studies and Archaeology, so, naturally, she is quite interested in East Asian archaeology.
+Quin helped with setting up materials for the Ancient DNA course, and in the lab, she assisted in updating the virtual and physical paleoanthropology collections.
+Quinn is currently preparing for a masters in Medical Illustration.
+She is working as a freelance photographer and volunteering at a local Historical Society in Edgewater, IL.

 FLETCHER LEVY | Class of 2023

-FLETCHER LEVY is a Biology and E&ES double major, currently working as a 3D Scanning Technician for the EAL.
-He is using the Artec Scanner to create models of each bone within the skeleton of mammals that are closely associated with human settlements.
-It is hoped that these bones can be for identification of fragments while in the field.
-In addition, Fletcher is working with the Wesleyan Natural History Collections to catalogue specimens and associated information into the relational database “Specify7”.
-He has also prepared several exhibits across campus including the “Specimen of the Month”, and “Wisdom Teeth”, both found in Exley Science Center.
+FLETCHER LEVY is a former Wesleyan student who majored in Biology and Earth & Environmental Science.
+Fletcher worked as a 3D Scanning Technician for the EAL.
+He used the Artec Scanner to create models of each bone within the skeleton of mammals that are closely associated with human settlements.
+It is hoped that these bones can used be for identification of fragments while in the field.
+In addition, Fletcher worked with the Wesleyan Natural History Collections to catalogue specimens and associated information into the relational database “Specify7”.
+He also prepared several exhibits across campus including the “Specimen of the Month”, and “Wisdom Teeth”, both found in Exley Science Center.
+Fletcher is currently working as an environmental science outdoor educator in Seattle, WA and taking classes to work towards a Geographic Information Systems Certification with the University of Washington.
+He is pursuing a career in natural resource management.

 ANDY TAN | Class of 2021